DanielGibson/texview/README.md

 ![](texview.png)

-Still very much work in progress, but at already feels like an image/texture viewer.
+Still work in progress, but at already has lots of features:

 You can drag the texture around the window (with left mouse button), zoom with the mousewheel and you can press your `R` key to reset the view.
+Supports DDS, KTX and KTX2 textures *(normal 2D textures, Cubemaps and array textures containing either)* in lots of formats *(uncompressed and compressed, as long as your OpenGL driver supports it)* and some image file formats (JPG, 8 and 16bit PNG, BMP, TGA, PIC, PNM, HDR; GIF and PSD to some degree).
+If the texture has mipmaps, those can be viewed in several different ways.

+A more unusual feature is that you can **swizzle** the color channels or even edit the pixelshader **GLSL** code used to display the texture, which can be useful for normalmaps in optimized encodings, for example, or to be able to view images whichs alpha-channel (for whatever reason) is `0` (just set Swizzle to `rgb1`).

 Contributions are welcome, but maybe ping me first so we don't accidentally implement the same thing twice :)